On the extension of axially symmetric volume flow and mean curvature flow: Introduction

-and $\partial M_0 \subset \partial G$.
-Here we have a free boundary.
-We consider an axially symmetric surface contained in the region $G$ between the two parallel planes $x_1 = a$ and $x_1 = b$.
-Motivated by the fact that the stationary solution to the associated Euler Lagrange equation satisfies a Neumann boundary condition, we also assume the surface to meet the planes at right angles along its boundary.
-We consider the general question whether a singularity can develop if the mean curvature of a surface is bounded for a given time interval.
+Motivated by the fact that the stationary solution to the associated Euler Lagrange problem satisfies a Neumann boundary condition, we assume that the surface meets the planes $x_1 = a$ and $x_1 = b$ orthogonally.
+In this setting, we consider the general question of whether a singularity can develop if the mean curvature remains bounded. \\

 Le and Sesum studied closely related problems for mean curvature flow in \cite{LeSe10}.
-In particular they proved that if all singularities are of type I, the mean curvature blows up at the first singular time $T$ .
+In particular, they proved that if all singularities are of type I, the mean curvature blows up at the first singular time $T$ .
 The major difference between this result and what is discussed here is that we work with axially symmetric surfaces but do not have any restrictions on the type of singularity.
 Li and Wang study related problems in \cite{li2016extension}. \\

 This paper is organised as follows.
-In sections \ref{Section_Evolution_Eqs_Vol} and \ref{Section_VolFlow}, we study volume preserving mean curvature flow and investigate whether a singularity could develop if $H$ is bounded.
-In sections \ref{Section_Evolution_Eqs_MCF} and \ref{Section_MCF} we study the same question for mean curvature flow.
+In sections \ref{Section_Evolution_Eqs_Vol} and \ref{Section_VolFlow}, we study volume preserving mean curvature flow and investigate whether a singularity can develop if $H$ is bounded.
+In sections \ref{Section_Evolution_Eqs_MCF} and \ref{Section_MCF} we study the corresponding question for mean curvature flow.
 We prove the following two theorems.